Death on the Nile (1978 film): Filming

+The initial scenes set in England were filmed at the village of Hambleden, the main gates of Cliveden in Buckinghamshire and at the country house Compton Wynyates in Warwickshire.

 The production spent seven weeks on location in Egypt in late 1977.
 Four weeks filming were on the steamer Karnak (the historic ship SS Memnon) and the rest at places such as Aswan, Abu Simbel, Luxor, and Cairo.
 Most of the time the ship was conveyed by smaller boats and the engines turned off, because they were so loud that they disrupted filming.
 Desert filming required makeup call at 4 a.m. and shooting at 6 a.m. to accommodate a two-hour delay around noon when temperatures hovered near 54 °C (130 °F).
 Bette Davis wryly commented "In the older days, they'd have built the Nile for you.
 Nowadays, films have become travelogues and actors stuntmen."

 John Guillermin commented that the Egyptian government was supportive of the film because there were so many Agatha Christie fans in the country, and the story "was unpolitical".
 During the shoot, troubles arose as no hotel reservations had been made for the crew.
 They were shifted from hotel to hotel, sometimes on a daily basis.
 Director Guillermin never was allowed to see the rushes.
 By order of the producers, footage was sent directly to them in London.
-A lighter moment occurred during a love scene between Chiles and MacCorkindale, when a hostile desert fly landed on Chiles's teeth.
+A lighter moment occurred during a love scene between Linnet Ridgeway Doyle (Lois Chiles) and Simon Doyle (Simon MacCorkindale), when a hostile desert fly landed on Chiles's teeth.
 The actors carried on as best they could, but the crew burst out laughing when Guillermin thankfully called "cut" and ordered another take.

 Guillermin found the shoot logistically tricky because of the heat and the boat, which sometimes ran aground.
 But he enjoyed the cast:

 "Poirot can be a cold fish, but here we made him more humanistic and warm, interested in young people for instance", said the director.
 "Peter Ustinov was able to bring that out."

 Costume designer Anthony Powell won the Academy Award for Best Costume Design, his second.
 Among his touches were shoes for Chiles that featured diamond studded heels that came from a millionaire's collection and shoes worn by Davis made from the scales of 26 pythons.

 Cinematographer Jack Cardiff says he and Guillermin decided to give the film "an old fashioned 30s look".
 The choreography for the tango scene was provided by British dancer Wayne Sleep.

-In early 1978 David Niven's daughter was seriously injured in a car accident.
+In early 1978 David Niven's daughter Kristina was seriously injured in a car accident.
 Niven would fly from London to Switzerland on weekends during filming to sit by her bedside.